osumgbachiamaka/About-Me/README.md

 # Web-Developer-EntryLevel
-This shows that you have  basic knowledge of html image, and link tags, and how well they can communicate.
+This shows that you have  basic knowledge of html image, link tags, and how well they can communicate.
 The person with the best working and readable variation is who we need! 🤗🤗🤗🤗🤗🤗🤗🤗🤗

 GETTING STARTED: